greenhas/spg_website/content/Work/2021-08-12-Small-sample.md

 ---
 date: 2021-08-12T17:36:31-04:00
-title: "Small sample size (and very non-representative), but my summer students seem to be on board with treating internet access as a public good.
-Hope for the future!"
+title: ""
-tags: ["micro"]
+tags: ["micro","Work"]
 ---
+Small sample size (and very non-representative), but my summer students seem to be on board with treating internet access as a public good.
+Hope for the future!